Drennuz/jplot/README.md

 jplot
 =====
-jplot is a javascript library doing R-style graphics.
+jplot is a javascript library doing R-style plotting.